 Check out our Best CBD Oil Reviews page, which we’re always updating to bring you the latest hemp CBD products & reviews.

 Tinctures are known interchangeably as CBD oil or drops.
 They are taken by placing a couple drops under your tongue from the dropper included with the bottle.
-Tinctures typically offer a lot stronger concentration of CBD than any other CBD products.
-Concentration can range from 100mg-1000mg.
+Tinctures typically offer a wider range of concentrations (doses) of CBD than most other CBD products.
+Common drops can range from 250mg to 2000mg per bottle.

 Usage Advice: Tinctures are most effective if you don’t swallow the liquid right away.
-You want to ingest as much as you can sub-bilingually.
-Place the drops under your tongue and along the cheeks for as long as you can, at least 30 – 60 seconds.
+You want to ingest as much as you can sublingually.
+Place the drops under your tongue and hold them there as long as you can, at least 30 – 60 seconds.
 You can also use your tongue to swish it along your cheeks before swallowing.

 Download PDF version of ‘The Complete CBD Guide’

 Did we miss something?
 Email us at [email protected] with any other questions